 The Lower Jordan River is the 65 mi.
 [105 km.] portion of the Rift Valley that stretches from the Sea of Galilee to the Dead Sea.
 Because of its windy nature its actual length is about 135 mi.
 [215 km.].
 Along its path the very powerful Yarmuk River and the Jabbok join it on the east.
-On the west the Nahal Harod and Wadi Faria flow into it.
+On the west the Nahal Harod and Wadi Farah flow into it.

 The flow of the Jordan today is only a meager portion of what it used to be for the Israelis pump water out of the Sea of Galilee for drinking and agricultural purposes, and only let a very small portion flow out the southwest end of the Sea of Galilee.
-In addition the Jordanians divert a major portion of the Yarmuk River for similar uses, and this river was a major source of water for the Jordan.
+In addition the Jordanians divert a major portion of the Yarmuk River for similar uses, and this river was a major source of water for the Lower Jordan.

 Prior to all of these diversionary usages the Jordan was about 100 ft.
 [30 m.] wide and 3 to 10 ft.
 [1 to 3 m.] deep — swelling in the floods of spring to almost a mile [1.6 km.] in places.